jsugarelli/xml2relational/README.md

 ## Contact the author

-I appreciate your questions, issues and feature request.
+I appreciate your questions, issues and feature requests.
 Contact me on
 <joachim@zuckarelli.de>, visit the GitHub repository on
-<https://github.com/jsugarelli/xml2relational> for the packages source
+<https://github.com/jsugarelli/xml2relational> for the package source
 and [follow me on Twitter](https://twitter.com/jsugarelli) to stay up-to-date\!